 In the aftermath of the zombie apocalypse, the military has gone nuts.
 LITERALLY.
 It’s all about survival of the fittest, but the army men have been working on some weird terms.
-There is no consideration for humankind and some of them act like it’s all fun and games.
+There is no consideration for humankind, and some of them act like it’s all fun and games.
 Just another mission.
-Their gated holding cells have a number of people, one of which is a man in a tuxedo, that looks like they picked him up after he had just left a black tie affair.
+Their gated holding cells have many people, one of which is a man in a tuxedo, that looks like they picked him up after he had just left a black tie affair.

-Two seconds later,he’s asking Nick who he is and you can just imagine what that conversations going to be like.
+Two seconds later, he’s asking Nick who he is, and you can imagine what that conversations going to be like.

-Nick being taken away has affected Maddie is trying to figure out what the next step would be in finding her son.
+Maddie is trying to figure out what the next step would be in finding her son.
 Travis is trying to figure it out, but his jealous son storms in and starts a fight over his fathers supposed new family.
-The argument is complete nonsense, since what is really bothering him is that his mom openly volunteered to join the medical team and left him.
-Maddie and her family didn’t have influence over that, but Chris seems to be in a similar rebellious phase as Alicia.
+The argument is complete nonsense since what is really bothering him is that his mom openly volunteered to join the medical team and left him.
+Maddie and her family didn’t influence that, but Chris seems to be in a similar rebellious phase as Alicia.

 Which brings us to their union.
 Alicia and Chris seem to have some strange step-sibling attraction.
 They head into rich people homes and trash the place.
 That’s a great way to get rid of all that angst.
 Chris watches with some desire, as Alicia strides around in a fancy off-the-shoulder dress and she looks like she’s into him liking it.

 Travis heads out to find his ex-wife and Daniel’s wife, by negotiating with Moyer’s.
-This is when we see how the survival tactics are skewed when it comes to the morality of mankind.
+This is when we see how the survival tactics are skewed when it comes to morality.
 Moyers agrees to take Travis to the location of Nick and Griselda, only after Travis slightly threatens Moyers.
-Moyers forces Travis to take a shot at a near by zombie with a sniper rifle in return.
-Travis has not crossed that barrier, where he could easily take the life of a zombie knowing that it is clearly no longer a human.
+Moyers forces Travis to take a shot at a nearby zombie with a sniper rifle in return.
+Travis has not crossed that barrier, where he could quickly take the life of a zombie knowing that it is no longer a human.
 Rick was once at this crossroad.
 It takes a while for them to release their morals in exchange for survival.
-So, shooting down a zombie right now, is the equivalent of taking down a neighbor for no apparent reason.
+So, shooting down a zombie right now is the equivalent of taking down a neighbor for no apparent reason.

-COBALT is what would explained happened in the remains surrounding McGrady hospital, back in Atlanta.
-It’s a method of controlling contamination, that apparently doesn’t succeed in the end.
+COBALT is what happened in the remains surrounding McGrady hospital, back in Atlanta (The Walking Dead).
+It’s a method of controlling contamination that doesn’t succeed in the end.

 On their way back, Alicia and Chris spot military vehicles rushing through the streets.

 Tuxedo man barters his jewelry in exchange for Nick.
 The military had unknown plans with him, but Nick could be an asset to Tuxedo guy.
-Don’t know how much help a withdrawing heroine addict can help a closer, but thanks for that, eh?
+Don’t know how much help a withdrawing heroin addict can help a closer, but thanks for that, eh?
 Tuxedo man has a plan.
-He has a hold on a key and Nick will fit well with whatever he has working in his head.
+He has a hold on a key and Nick will fit well with his plan.

 Using all the info that Andrew said, after a bowl full of blood loss, Daniel finds the facility housing Nick, Liza, and Griselda.
-Here’s hoping that Travis and Daniel have devised a plan that can save their family’s, because at this point, they only have a few hours before extermination!!
+Here’s hoping that Travis and Daniel have devised a plan that can save their family’s because they only have a few hours before extermination!!